MirageNet/Mirage/README.md

 Networked objects in the client are mirror images of the objects in the server, and the API provides all the tools necessary to keep them in sync and pass messages between them.

 Mirage is a rolling-release network stack.
 With every update, you get the latest features and bug fixes.
-You are **encouraged** to diagnose, report and help fix bugs that you find - Issue tickets will be investigated, feature requests are considered and pull requests are regularly reviewed.
+You are **encouraged** to diagnose, report and help fix bugs that you find: Issue tickets will be investigated, feature requests are considered and pull requests are regularly reviewed.

 Mirage is built by passionate network engineers and is backed by a friendly community.